kobbybaah/human-frequency-framework/acceptable_use_policy.md

 The profiling and verification of a patient's genetic resonance or bio-electrical waveform baseline is treated strictly as Protected Health Information (PHI).

-* **Zero-Knowledge Architecture**: The system is legally barred from matching raw biophysical wave signatures with standard civil identity indexes (e.g., HR files, corporate directories, state identity databases).
+* **Zero-Knowledge Architecture**: In strict compliance with HIPAA and the Genetic Information Nondiscrimination Act (GINA), the system is legally barred from matching raw biophysical wave signatures with standard civil identity indexes.
 * **Localized Verification**: Medical profiles must be handled exclusively through a zero-knowledge architecture.
 Edge hardware scans the wave profile, verifies cellular or DNA anomalies locally, and outputs an un-linkable, anonymized token.
-Hospital networks are strictly prohibited from maintaining a centralized, searchable database of raw human frequency bands.
+Hospital networks are prohibited from maintaining a searchable database of raw human frequency bands.

 ---